Halytskyi/SmartThings/home-cluster/power-supply-usb-hubs/README.md

   - 2 USB HUBs (with external power supply)
   - 2 IP KVM devices (can be extended up to 5)

-- Remote devices control: *On*, *Off* and *Reboot*
+- Remote devices control: *On*, *Off* (state save in EEPROM) and *Reboot* (5 seconds)
 - Button devices control: Turn On devices by buttons (on case if remote control for some reasons not available)
-- Remote reading voltage and current for single board computers and mini PCs
+- Remote reading voltage, current and power for single board computers and mini PCs

 ### Specification